The first criticism is by the Real Business Cycle people:

 Uncertainty and the Euler Equation

-The Euler equation gives the optimal trade-off between consumption today versus consumption in the future
+The Euler equation, see equation (7) gives the optimal trade-off between consumption today versus consumption in the future:

 But the future is not known with certainty, so the variables expressed with will have to be taken under the expectations operator